Ganeshru/car_trawler_assessment/docs/architecture.md

 # Architecture Overview

-This document outlines the high-level architecture of the `senior-devops-tech-test` project, focusing on its components and their interactions within a Continuous Integration/Continuous Deployment (CI/CD) context.
+This document outlines the high-level architecture of the `car_trawler_assessment` project, focusing on its components and their interactions within a Continuous Integration/Continuous Deployment (CI/CD) context.

 ## 1. High-Level Architecture Diagram

 ```plantuml